2564 Armacost Avenue

 The owners love the mixture of succulents and Mediterranean flowering plants.
 There are some very unusual plants.
 They wait all year for rare bulbs to display their once yearly blooms.
 One favorite, Draculuncus Vulgaris (a black lily), only lasts a week, smells like rotten meat, but is so beautiful that all is forgiven.
 Most of the year, the spider lily looks like an agapanthus but, when it blooms every August, hundreds of white flowers—with tendrils make them look like elegant spiders—cover it.

 Trees include Japanese persimmon, orange and loquat.
 Alpine strawberries grow in pots; their tiny, tiny fruit is heavenly—the owners pick and eat them by the bowlful!
 Tomatoes, herbs, lettuce, blueberries and other vegetables grow in a small vegetable garden.
-Laura Taylor from LauraTaylor At Home will be on hand to talk about growing vegetables; she is an expert on growing hundreds of tomato varieties including heirlooms.

 The carefully chosen plants thrive with deep but infrequent irrigation.
 The garden is watered once weekly in winter and twice weekly during the hot summer.
 Running the traditional sprinklers for two rounds of 5 minutes each—for a total 10 minutes—eliminates runoff and insures that the water goes deeper to the roots.